AsmaBALAMANE/IT-job-Matching/README.md

 - Clone the repository
 - Run `pip install -r requirements.txt` in the root project folder
-- Run `python wsgi.py` in the root project folder to run the app on the development server
+- Run `uvicorn main:app --reload` in the root project folder to run the app on the development server